The 2016 Graduate Research & Creativity Expo

 Communicating Beyond Your Discipline Workshop: Practice for the Research Expo

-Registration for these workshops are open to UNCG Graduate Students registered to participate in the 2014 Graduate Research and Creativity Expo.
+Registration for these workshops is open to UNCG Graduate Students registered to participate in the 2016 Graduate Research and Creativity Expo.

 Join The Graduate School for a hands-on workshop in which participants will help critique one another on the ability to discuss research with individuals outside your discipline.
 Come prepared to give a 2 minute “Elevator Speech” about your research and/or a draft of some of the language for your research poster.

-Want help designing your poster or power point slide?
-The Digital ACT Studio can assist you on the effectiveness of your poster or slide presentation.
+Want help designing your poster or PowerPoint presentation?
+The Digital ACT Studio can assist you on the effectiveness of your presentation.
 We can provide feedback on whether or not you are effectively reaching your audience, and if your project is rhetorically and aesthetically compelling.

 Our consultants are professionally trained to help you create stronger, rhetorically and aesthetically effective digital projects by engaging in one-on-one conversations that focus on shared knowledge and expertise.
-At the Digital ACT Studio, you can receive feedback on creating appropriate, pedagogically effective PowerPoint slide presentations.
+At the Digital ACT Studio, you can receive feedback on creating appropriate, pedagogically effective posters and presentations.

-The Digital ACT Studio is open Monday & Wednesday 10am-3pm and Tuesday & Thursday 2pm-7pm.
+The Digital ACT Studio is open Monday-Wednesday 9am-7pm, Thursday 9am-6pm, and Friday 9am-1pm.
 Walk in or schedule a 30 minute or 1 hour appointment today!

 The University Speaking Center provides consultation support and instructional workshop services for UNCG students, faculty, employees, and members of the Greensboro community.
 Our support is designed to help speakers further develop their own oral communication confidence and competence.
 We provide peer-to-peer feedback, guidance, and other support in the areas of public speaking preparation and delivery, interpersonal communication, and group or team communication.